 What is Sencha?

-This beautiful, unique tea has received the highest bid in Japan for 9 consecutive years at the Kyoto tea spring auction.
-In 2015 the auction price for this unique tea was 160,041 Yen (about $1450) for a kilogram.
+This beautiful, unique hand-made Sencha tea has received the highest bid in Japan for 9 consecutive years at the Kyoto tea spring auction.
+In 2021 the auction price for this unique tea was 188,888 Yen (about $1800) for a kilogram.
 See the video below for a glimpse of this annual tea picking event, made by a friend of Obubu from the New Mexico Tea Company.